genderkit/genderkit/CONTRIBUTING.md

 - Rather than saying "patients" say "you"
 - Rather than using brand names (e.g. Viagra) use the actual chemical name where possible, then add brand names in brackets afterwards if it will help the reader
 - If you can find any further information from NHS Choices, a government webpage, or a gender clinic, include the link at the bottom of the article.
 (TODO: should we have a special graphic style to highlight this?)
+- Links to external sources should be of the form "on [the XYZ website]" or "on [the XYZ page]"; note that the word "the" goes in the link.
+The only exception to this is if there is more than one link, such as "on the [ABC] and [XYZ] websites".

+Unless there is a good reason not to, articles should use headings from the following list, in order:
+- What is [name]?, What does [name] do?, Who can have [name]?, How long does [name] last?

+  Automatically generated from the data file for the article.
+If you need a different phrasing of [name] from the article title, you can specify that in the data file under "in-headings:".
+If you need the plural versions of these phrases (what are, what do, how long do) you can specify "plural: true" in the data.
+- How do I stay safe?

+  For safety advice.
+Anything that might go wrong that can be mitigated for in some way.
+- What should I be aware of?

+  For potential problems or contraindications, or if we're specifically advising against doing it.
+We should only advise against doing something if there are good alternatives to doing it and there are medical reasons to avoid it; it's not our place to decide whether people should want X or Y effect, only to help them find a safe way to achieve it.
+- Who might want [name]?

+  Different sorts of people who might want the thing, to help readers work out if it's relevant to them.
+Some articles make more sense in a pros/cons style, in which case we usually don't use this heading.
+- Why might I want [name]?

+  For pros in a pros/cons style article.
+- Why might I not want [name]?

+  For cons in a pros/cons style article.
+- Are there other options?

+  For alternative ways to achieve a similar result.
+- How do I do/use/get [name]?

+  Instructions or advice on how to access or use a particular treatment or technique.
+- What kinds are there?

+  Discussion of the different types of whatever this thing is, if it comes in multiple variants.
+- How do I get ready for surgery?

+  How to prepare for surgery; usually will just contain the same text as in e.g. hysterectomy
+- More information

+  Further detail, scientific citations or anything else that's generally not essential info but may be of interest to some people.
+- What else might I want?

+  Other things you're likely to want if you're doing whatever the article is about.

+These headings are a rough guideline.
+Not all articles will have all of these headings, but it can be a good exercise to think about these things to make sure you've covered as much of the necessary information as possible.
+Try to avoid overly long sections; if you can come up with more headings to break up the page into more easily-digestible chunks, do so.

 ### Articles about chemical/medical/surgical interventions